 -

 Place dried chickpeas in a large pot and cover with boiling water.
 Stir in lemon juice, cover and leave on the counter for 12 hours or overnight.
-Drain, recover the chickpeas with more boiling water and stir in 2 more TBL lemon juice.
+Drain, cover the chickpeas with more boiling water, and stir in 2 more Tbsp lemon juice.
 Leave on the counter for another 12 hours.
 Drain and rinse chickpeas.

 -

-Process chickpeas in batches depending on the size of your food processor with the remaining ingredients until a coarse paste is formed that holds together.
+Process soaked chickpeas in batches depending on the size of your food processor with the beaten egg, onion, parsley, garlic, and spices until a coarse paste is formed that holds together.

 -